 Yelich, Perkins and Adames homer as Brewers come to life against Cubs, Imanaga in 10-6 win

-Yelich, Perkins and Adames homer as Brewers come to life against Cubs, Imanaga in 10-6 win originally appeared on NBC Sports Chicago

-MILWAUKEE (AP) -- Christian Yelich, Blake Perkins and Willy Adames hit home runs and the Milwaukee Brewers came to life against Shota Imanaga to beat the Chicago Cubs 10-6 on Wednesday night.
+MILWAUKEE (AP) — Christian Yelich, Blake Perkins, and Willy Adames hit home runs and the Milwaukee Brewers beat the Chicago Cubs 10-6 on Wednesday night, handing Shota Imanaga his first loss.

 Rookie Joey Ortiz, batting leadoff for the first time, hit a double off Imanaga (5-1) in the first.
 Two batters later, Yelich crushed a 441-foot home run to right-center to give the Brewers an early 2-0 lead.

-Yelich’s sixth home run, his first since April 10 at Cincinnati, also halted Milwaukee’s 32 2/3-inning scoreless streak against Cubs starters this season and accounted for the only first-inning runs allowed by Imanaga.
+Yelich’s first home run since April 10 at Cincinnati also halted Milwaukee’s 32 2/3-inning scoreless streak against Cubs starters this season and accounted for the only first-inning runs allowed by Imanaga.

+“He’s got good stuff.
+He’s a really good pitcher,” Yelich said.
+“We had some really good at-bats and got some pitches to hit and didn’t really miss them.
+We took advantage of our opportunities tonight.
+We got some big hits with guys on and that was the difference.”

 Ian Happ’s solo homer off Bryse Wilson in the second pulled the Cubs to within a run.